-This is part of the HSC Chemistry course under the topic Analysis of Inorganic Compounds.
+This is part of the HSC Chemistry course under Module 8 Section 1: Analysis of Inorganic Compounds.

 HSC Chemistry Syllabus

 Why Do We Need to Monitor The Environment?

 This video will show why there is a need to monitor the environment, exploring the environmental implications of:

 - Sulfur oxides

 - Calcium and magnesium ions in hard water

 Environmental Monitoring Analysis

 Why Do We Monitor for Oxides in Air?